vojvodicn23/universal-editor/projects/angular-universal-editor/README.md

 ## Introduction

 Universal Editor is a versatile web component designed to integrate seamlessly with Angular.
 It provides a rich text editing experience, customizable to fit the needs of various web applications.
-Supported Angular version is 16.
+Supported Angular versions: 16, 17.

 [Click here to try it on StackBlitz](https://stackblitz.com/edit/stackblitz-starters-dt2mcb)